 If you're self-employed, you can deduct 100% of health insurance costs for yourself, your spouse and your dependents.
-This above-theline deduction is limited to your net self-employment income.
+This above-the-line deduction is limited to your net self-employment income.
 You also can take an above-the-line deduction for contributions made to a retirement plan (see page 12) and, if you're eligible, an HSA (see page 3) for yourself.

 You pay both the employee and employer portions of employment taxes on your self-employment income.
-The employer portion of the tax paid (6.2% for Social Security tax and 1.45% for Medicare tax) is deductible above the line.
+The employer portion (6.2% for Social Security tax and 1.45% for Medicare tax) is deductible above the line.

-And you may be able to deduct home office expenses from your selfemployment income.
-(See page 2.)
+And you may be able to deduct home office expenses (see page 2) from your self-employment income. •